cubiq/ComfyUI_IPAdapter_plus/README.md

 ### Masking

-The most effect way to apply the IPAdapter to a region is by [inpainting workflow](./examples/inpainting.json).
+The most effective way to apply the IPAdapter to a region is by an [inpainting workflow](./examples/inpainting.json).
 Remeber to use a specific checkpoint for inpainting otherwise it won't work.
-Even if you are inpainting a face I fince that the IPAdapter-Plus (not the face one), works best.
+Even if you are inpainting a face I find that the *IPAdapter-Plus* (not the *face* one), works best.

 <img src="./examples/inpainting.jpg" width="100%" alt="inpainting" />